A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Introduction

 \section{Introduction}

-In 2019, the novel coronavirus, responsible for CoViD-19, had its first outbreak in Wuhan, China \cite{Hu2021}.
-Since then SARS-CoV-2 has reached 219 countries and territories having infected more than 100 million people, thus becoming a global pandemic and causing more than 2.5 million deaths worldwide \cite{Vitiello2020,WHO2021,Worldometers2021}.
-The main symptoms of the disease are cough, respiratory distress and fever \cite{Sun2020}.
+The first official case of CoViD-19 in China emerged in December 2019 and it was associated with the Huanan seafood market, in Wuhan \cite{Hu2021}.
+Since then SARS-CoV-2 has reached 231 countries and territories having infected more than 765 million people, thus becoming a global pandemic and causing more than 6.9 million deaths worldwide \cite{Vitiello2020,WHO2021,Worldometers2021}.
+The most frequently noticed symptoms in infected people are fever, cough and respiratory disorders \cite{Vitiello2020,Sun2020}.
 The most affected people are elderly and adults over 60 years old and/or those with comorbidities, such as obesity, diabetes, oncological diseases, heart problems, among others \cite{RothanByrareddy2020,Moriconi2020,Bajgain2021}.

-Currently, almost two years after the first outbreak, the appearance of vaccines to try to immunise the population is still not a fast enough method to prevent the virus to spread \cite{Yi2020,Tracey2021}.
-It is becoming increasingly important to try to understand how the immune system reacts to SARS-CoV-2 in order to find alternatives while non-priority people are not vaccinated \cite{Vitiello2020,Cunha2020,SetteCrotty2021}.

-Many mathematicians have proposed several models describing the dynamics of CoViD-19 in the population \cite{Elie2020,Kochanczyk2020,Liu2021,Cooper2020}.
-However, the literature in mathematical modelling concerning SARS-CoV-2 and immune system is very limited.
-All the same, there are some studies showing the dynamics of the new coronavirus in human organism, showing how healthy cells react to the presence of the virus responsible for CoViD-19.